bailey27/cppcryptfs/README.md

 Reverse mode is useful for when you want to back up a directory tree of unencrypted files, but you want the backup to be encrypted.

-Reverse mode uses the deterministic AES256-SIV mode of encryption for file data, and it also does the filename encryption deterministically.
+Reverse mode uses a deterministic AES256-SIV mode of encryption for file data, and it also does the filename encryption deterministically.

-Therefore you can use a utility like rsync to back up your files, and it will backup only the files that have changed.
+Therefore you can use a utility like rsync to back up your files, and it will back up only the files that have changed.
 Also, if delta-syncing would work with the unencrypted data, then it will also work with the encrypted data in reverse mode.

 When you create a reverse mode fileystem, the root directory of the filesystem doesn't have to be empty (unlike in the case of creating a normal forward